silver-language/workspace-silver/journal/journal.md

 History prior to 2025
 ---------------------
-The journal folder is new in 2025, but I've moved in a bunch of old files that felt like they belonged here (retroactive journalling).
+The journal folder is new in 2025, but I've moved in a bunch of old documents that felt like they belonged here for posterity (retroactive journalling).

 The dates have been cobbled together from git history, but it's a bit of a mess as there were a few different repos that were split and merged early on, and the edit history on some of these is a bit scattered.